 Ultimately, we believe that education, broadly conceived and authentically enacted, is a transformative practice that changes ourselves and the world around us.

 The school’s undergraduate criminology and criminal justice programs help prepare students to think critically about, and engage thoughtfully with, the legal system and issues of crime, social policies and systems of punishment and social control.

 The program recognizes the complex relationship between society and its members and thus focuses on how broader sociocultural, political-economic and historical forces influence the lives of individuals, families and communities.

-Isabelle D. Cherney
+Dean Isabelle Cherney